szawel/do-bot-bar/README.md

 # Do Bot Bar
 ## Personal Task and list Manager
-Personal bot to improve efficiency and work automation
+Personal bot to improve efficiency and work automation<br>

-<span style="color:red">Repository will be moved soon :) </span>

 # Table of Contents